 It is astonishing how these long, vertical lines make the little bath seem bigger.
 I’m glad we decided not to stop it with a chair railing.

-From Marty: My husband does such a great job of making everything look easy!
-In case you’re wondering, the entire bathroom remodel took about 6 weeks, working almost every day.
+In case you’re wondering, the entire bathroom remodel took about six weeks, working almost every day.

 It was totally worth it!
 Every little detail was planned, down to the rustic jars, coral accents and blue baskets.

 I love the way the beadboard makes this tiny bathroom feel so much larger.
-It’s a fabulous clean look for us.
+It’s a fabulous clean and updated look.